lulab/Ribowave/README.md

 column8		| denoised PF P-site density within the ORF

 * _name_.CRF  : ORFs that might experience reading frame translocation.
+It may look like this :